energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 1. Incandescent – tungsten bulbs + halogens
 2. Discharge – fluorescent + metal halide etc.
-3. LED
-4. Induction – rarely seen, but actually quite efficient
+3. Induction – rarely seen, but actually quite efficient

-### Tungsten bulbs
+4. LED - very efficient

+### 1. Incandescent Lamps

+Incandescnent lamps are based on electricity passing through a small filament, creating light and, as a side-product, heat.
+The two most common types of incandescent lamps are tungsten bulbs and hallogens.

-These are generally quite inefficient, wasting a lot of energy through heat.
+Tungsten bulbs are generally quite inefficient, wasting a lot of energy through heat.
+They also don't have a particularly long life span.
+They often darken with time, due to evaporated tungsten condensing on the inner surface of the glass.
+Basically, these should become a thing of the past.

+Halogen lamps contain a filament within a halogen gas, which increases the lifetime of the bulb and precents dthe darkening of the bulb.
+They can operate at a slightly higher temperatures and as a result are better in confined spaces and are usually qute smal in size.

-### Halogens
+### 2. Discharge Lamps

+There are several types of dischage lamps.
+Thes include fluorescent lamps, mercury vapour lamps, metal halide lamps, low pressure sodium lamps and SONs.

-### Compact Fluorescents
+Compact Fluorescents

-### Fluorescent tubes
+Fluorescent tubes

-Sizes of fluorescent tubes:
+Sizes of fluorescent tubes are named as:
 -	`T12` = `1.5 inch` =
 -	`T8` = `1` inch =
 -	`T5` = `0.5` inch =